-The COVID-19 Exclusion Table below can be used to determine the need for and duration of school exclusion based on the level of COVID-19 community transmission in their region.
+The COVID-19 Exclusion Table below can be used to determine the need for and duration of school exclusion.
 In order to facilitate rapid diagnosis and limit unnecessary school exclusion, schools may consider implementing school-based diagnostic testing for students and staff.

-COVID-19 exclusion criteria for close contacts:
+COVID-19 exclusion criteria for close contacts (quarantine) guidance: